 A number of organizations provide community service scholarships, loan forgiveness programs, tuition assistance and/or stipends in return for public service.
-These include government programs such as AmeriCorps and Learn and Serve America, as well as independent organizations such as Sponsor Change.
+These include government programs such as AmeriCorps, as well as independent organizations such as Sponsor Change.

 AmeriCorps members may be eligible for loan forbearance and interest accrual payments on qualified student loans.
 They are also in the running for the Segal AmeriCorps Education Award, a post-service benefit received by those who complete a term of national service in an approved program – AmeriCorps VISTA, AmeriCorps NCCC or AmeriCorps State and National.
 Recipients are awarded up to $5,730 per year to repay loans or finance continuing education.

 Don’t forget to talk to your university’s financial aid office about options.
 For example, the National Service Graduate Fellowship at Michigan Tech is available to students who have provided service through the military, AmeriCorps or the Peace Corps.
 This generous fellowship is equal to approximately one-third of graduate tuition.